Supermath101/morsel/README.md

 ## Compile / Upload the sketch

-Before building this code, install the "Adafruit AVR Boards" in Boards Manager, and the "Adadafruit BluefruitLE nRF51" library in Library Manager.
+Before building this code, install the "Adafruit AVR Boards" in Boards Manager, and the "Adafruit BluefruitLE nRF51" library in Library Manager.

 Set constant SWITCH_PIN as desired.
 The switch should be connected between SWITCH_PIN and ground.
 Once this is set, upload the sketch.